Every couple of days, Thato*, an 18-year-old student, smokes a hookah pipe, also known as a “hubbly bubbly”, oka pipe or water pipe, with his friends.

 Indeed, American studies have found that due to frequent puffing, deep inhaling and the length of the smoking session, hookah smokers may absorb higher concentrations of the toxins found in cigarette smoke.

-Also, while cigarette smokers typically take between eight and 12 puffs of a cigarette over five to seven minutes, hookah-smoking sessions typically last 20 to 80 minutes, during which a smoker may take between 50 and 200 puffs.
+Also, while cigarette smokers typically take between eight and 12 puffs of a cigarette over 5-7 minutes, hookah smoking sessions typically last 20 to 80 minutes, during which a smoker may take between 50 and 200 puffs.

 In 2005, the World Health Organisation stated that a “hookah smoker may inhale as much smoke during one session as a cigarette smoker would inhale consuming 100 or more cigarettes”.